eMapR/LTOP_FTV/documentation/LTOP_in_GEE.md

 One impediment to running LT over large geographic domains is selecting the best paramater set for a given landscape.
 The LandTrendr GEE function uses 9 arguments: 8 parameters that control how spectral-temporal segmentation is executed, and an annual image collection on which to assess and remove the natural variations.
 The original LandTrendr article (Kennedy et al., 2010) illustrates some of the effects and sensitivity of changing some of these values.
 The default parameters for the LandTrendr GEE algorithm do a satisfactory job in many circumstances, but extensive testing and time is needed to hone the parameter selection to get the best segmentation out of the LandTrendr algorithm for a given region.
 Thus, augmenting the LandTrendr parameter selection process would save time and standardize a method to choose parameters, but we also aim to take this augmentation a step further.

-Traditionally, LandTrendr is run over an image collection with a single LandTrendr parameter configuration and is able to remove natural variation for every pixel time series in an image.
+Traditionally, LandTrendr has been run over an image collection with a single LandTrendr parameter configuration and is able to remove natural variation for every pixel time series in an image.
 But no individual LandTrendr parameter configuration is best for all surface conditions.
 For example, one paramater set might be best for forest cover change while another might be preferred for agricultural phenology or reservoir flooding.
 To address this shortcoming, we developed a method that delineates patches of spectrally similar pixels from input imagery and then finds the best LandTrendr parameters group.
 We then run LandTrendr on each patch group location with a number of different paramater sets and assign scores to decide on the best parameter configuration.
 ### LTOP Work Flow (Step by Step)

 [GEE link](https://code.earthengine.google.com/https://code.earthengine.google.com/?accept_repo=users/emaprlab/SERVIR) open with Emapr Account for dependencies